-Duplexes are amazing investments for retirees because of two reasons:
+Duplexes are amazing investments for retirees for two reasons:

 - Owner-occupants can cover their cost of living or even produce income from their housing solution